scottbedard/hexchess.rs/README.md

 #### `isThreatened`

-Test if a position is threatened
+Test if a position is threatened.

 ```ts
 import { isThreatened } from '@bedard/hexchess'